perfectly-balanced/PathBench/README.md

 ## Quick Start

-**Python 3.8.5** officially supported, though older versions should work for the most part.
+**Python 3.8.5** officially supported, though older (and newer) versions should work for the most part.

 The following installation and run instructions have been used for running PathBench on **Ubuntu 18 and 20**.